 Summary

 To notify Tesco Bank after a bereavement, call 0345 071 6153 (Monday to Friday, 8am to 6pm) or write to Freepost Tesco Bank Estates Team, PO Box 27009, Glasgow G2 9EZ.
-Have the death certificate, your own ID, and the deceased’s account details ready – but you can start the process before all documents are assembled.
+You can also use the Death Notification Service at deathnotificationservice.co.uk to initiate the process across multiple banks at once.

 Probate is required if sole accounts total more than £50,000.
 For accounts below that threshold, Tesco Bank may release funds via a small estate process.
 Joint accounts pass to the surviving holder automatically.